jackwatters45/blog-api-frontend/README.md

 - Optimize components
   - make sure everything is memoized
   - make sure everything is only rerendering when it needs to

-## After

-- fixup nav
-  - lol clicking link needs to close nav
-  - also z-index
-- filter package?
-- learn react query

-## Notes for next

-- do a better job of using the error message returned from backend in 404 and 401 pages